Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the

 - a general feeling of illness (a condition known as malaise)

 A few days after the symptoms begin, a petechial rash may appear.
 This rash appears as small pink or red spots on the skin.
-In severe cases of the disease there may be low blood pressure, delirium, stupor, or a coma.
+In severe cases of the disease, a person may experience low blood pressure, delirium, stupor, or a coma.
 In untreated cases, necrosis (tissue death) may occur.

 If epidemic typhus is not treated there is a ten to forty percent mortality rate.
 In people over fifty years of age, the untreated disease has a mortality rate of up to sixty percent.
 If antibiotics are taken in the early stages of the infection, however, the recovery rate is good.

 People apparently cured of epidemic typhus may develop symptoms of the disease again, sometimes months or even years after the initial infection.
 This form of typhus is called Brill–Zinsser disease.
 The disease is usually milder than the person’s first bout of the disease.
 Scientists don’t know how the typhus bacteria manage to survive in the person’s body for so long, apparently inactive.
 The bacteria reactivate when a person is in a weakened state, such as when their body is fighting another infection.